sdrawkcabsemanympleh/gridiron-yampylytics/docs/ID-MAPPING-REFERENCE.md

 This document catalogs all identifier mismatches across NFL datasets and provides mapping strategies for joins. **Ignoring these mappings will result in failed joins and missing data.**

+This ideally will only be a reference and sanity check.
+While adding another ID into the mix risks just adding more to the mess, `yamplayer_id` and other universal ID's are being generated and can be inserted into all of the datasets to abstract all of this.
+Ideally, this will all be abstracted and this document can just collect dust.

 ---

 ## Player ID Systems